 Tap water is the water that flows directly from the faucets in your home.
 Usually, it comes from a dam filled with water from a major water source like a river or rainwater.
 The water is then cleaned and disinfected at a water treatment center and transported to your home through pipes in the ground.
 Tap water is great for household tasks involving water and, in most cases, is safe to drink.
 However, this is not always the case-if you want to drink your tap water, it’s best to first purify it further.

 Purified water is any water that has been either filtered or purified to eliminate any contaminants.
 Water purification can occur either at a public water treatment plant or within the home.
 If you are concerned about the cleanliness of your tap water, this might be one reason to have a household water filtration system, as it’ll help to keep your family’s water safe.

 Mineral water is drawn from mineral-rich water sources and goes through only the most basic of filtration and purification processes to retain these minerals.
 Because it contains minerals like calcium, magnesium, and sulfur, mineral water can be healthier for you than regular water.
 However, it’s often more expensive than tap water or other kinds of bottled water.

 Water that has been boiled into steam then condensed back into its liquid form is known as distilled water.
-This process removes the minerals and salts in water, distilling it to its purest form.
+This process removes the minerals and salts in water, distilling it to the purest form.
+Mostly, you can find bottled distilled water in supermarkets, pharmacies, and even home water distillers.
 The downside of distilled water is that because it’s so purified, it won’t contain any of the minerals that give less purified types of water their additional health benefits.